 Putting Consumers Back at the Center of Brand Transformation

-On Thursday, September 22, Vivaldi and the New York American Marketing Association partnered to host “Putting the Focus Back on Consumers” to discuss the importance of understanding consumers today given the social, mobile, and digital context in which we live and how understanding their behavior will help increase the success of any business and brand transformation effort.
+On Thursday, September 22, Vivaldi and the New York American Marketing Association partnered to host “Putting the Focus Back on Consumers” to discuss the importance of understanding today’s connected consumer, given the social, mobile, and digital context in which we live and how understanding their behavior will help increase the success of any business and brand transformation effort.

 At Vivaldi, we stress not only the importance of understanding the consumer, but the business necessity for brands to anticipate and react to the market’s needs in our world of rapidly evolving social, mobile, and digital contexts.
 Erich refers to this as the Bumble Bee Economy and finds that success is not achieved by those who are first to-go-to-market, but by those who understand the power of their connected consumers and the network effect of strong communities in order to deliver value.
 It takes engaging customers; shaping and communicating their self-image; and enhancing their social connection and sense of belonging, and thus, entrusting a brand to create more utility – a creating virtuous circle of sorts.